underdogio/throttle-promise/readme.md

 ### throttledFn.abort()

 Abort pending executions.
-All unresolved promises are rejected with a `pThrottle.AbortError` error.
+All unresolved promises are rejected with a `throttle.AbortError` error.

 ## Related